Yellow.ai bolsters its Marketplace with pre-built Dynamic AI Agents to deliver faster time-to-market

 About Yellow.ai

 Yellow.ai is the world's leading next-gen Total Experience Automation Platform, enabling enterprises to make every conversation fulfilling and delightful for customers and employees.
-The platform is trusted across 85+ countries by 1000+ enterprises, including Domino's, Sephora, Zalora, Zenyum, Food Panda, JD.ID and Mah Sing Group.
+The platform is trusted across 85+ countries by 1000+ enterprises, Domino's, Sephora, Hyundai, Biogen International, Edelweiss Broking, Siemens Limited, Waste Connections, American Bureau of Shipping, and MG Motors.
 Powered by Dynamic AI agents for enterprises, the company aims to deliver human-like interactions that boost customer satisfaction and increase employee engagement at scale, through its no-code bot builders.
 Recognised by Frost & Sullivan, Gartner, Forrester, IDC, and G2 crowd as a leader, the company has raised more than $102M from blue-chip investors and has offices across six countries.

 Visit www.yellow.ai for more information.
 Contact us at contact@yellow.ai